WasmEdge/docs/docs/contribute/plugin/develop_plugin_c.md

 To create a WasmEdge plugin project, follow these steps:

 - **Set up the project directory**: Create a directory structure for your plugin project.
-You can use a standard structure for the chosen language, or create your own structure.
+You can use a standard structure for the chosen language, or create your structure.
 To create a project directory structure, use the following commands:

   ```bash
   mkdir testplugin